Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Sell Your Olive Oil

 In Second Kings 4:1-7, a widow thought she had nothing of value.
 After her husband died, creditors threatened to take her two sons as slaves to pay off the family's debt.
-She went to the prophet Elisha for help because she didn't know what to do.
+She accepted the assistance of Elisha to help her because she didn't know what to do.

 The first thing the prophet asked was, "What do you have?"
 She thought that was a strange question because she was in so much debt.
 What Elisha wanted her to acknowledge was that she did have something.